eminresah/blog/yevmiyeler/looking-inward-13810-2051/index.md

 experience.

-That shouldn't be right, you have to find some guidance in your inner world, at least thats what is said by others.
+That shouldn't be right, you have to find some guidance in your inner world, at least that's what is said by others.

 Do you think it's possible for a human to think outside of the experience he has?
 We build out thoughts from that experience.
 That's the fabric, right?